fukaoi/solana-suite-docs/README.md

 ## What is Solana Suite

-Solana client SDK for inexperienced users, developed in Github with OSS and published as an NPM module.
-We have experience in numerous token economy developments with Solana Suite
+Solana Suite is an SDK for Newbies.
+Even if you are not familiar with Solana or blockchain, you can create blockchain services by simply calling functions while referring to the documentation.

 ## Feature